-VII.
+VIII.
 References Section

-- A. Every paper should have a References section on the final page(s).
-All theses must have a minimum of 20 references. - B. References should be formatted as indicated in the APA Publication Manual (Chapter 7, pp. 193-224).
-Study this part of the manual carefully.
-Exception: Pacifica style guidelines requires that each reference be single-spaced, with double spacing between references. - C. In a reference, abbreviate the name of the state, using U.S. Postal abbreviations.
-For locations outside the United States, spell out the country name.
-For the publisher's name, use the briefest form that is intelligible (e.g., Harper).
-It is not necessary to include superfluous terms such as "Publishers," "Co.," or "Inc." in the name of a publisher; however, use "Books" and "Press" when part of the publisher's name.
-If the publisher could be confused with another of a similar name, the full name is retained (e.g., Spring Publications). - D. Do not include any source in the References section that is not cited in the text.
-All cited works must be included in the References section at the end of the thesis. - E. All translated works except ancient texts require original date of publication as well as the date of the translated version.
-In the text, for example, you would write (Miller, 1979/1997), and in the References list: - Miller, A. (1997).
+- A. Every paper should have a References section on the final page(s). - B. References should be formatted as indicated in the APA Publication Manual (Chapter 9, pp. 281-307).
+Study this part of the manual carefully. - C. Do not include any source in the References section that is not cited in the text.
+All cited works must be included in the References section at the end of the paper. - D. All translated works except ancient texts require original date of publication as well as the date of the translated version.
+In the text, for example, you would write (Miller, 1979/1997), and in the References list:

+Miller, A. (1997).
 The drama of the gifted child (3rd ed.)
 (R. Ward, Trans.).
 New York, NY: Basic Books.
-(Original work published 1979) - F. If you are referencing and citing multiple works by a single author in the same year, use the form 1979a, 1979b, 1979c.
-You need not do this with translated works whose original year of publication distinguishes them from other translations published in the same year. - G. In titles of books and articles in the Reference section, capitalize only the first word, the first word after a colon or a dash, and proper nouns.
+(Original work published 1979)

+- E. If you are referencing and citing multiple works by a single author in the same year, use the form 1979a, 1979b, 1979c.
+You need not do this with translated works whose original year of publication distinguishes them from other translations published in the same year. - F. In titles of books and articles in the Reference section, capitalize only the first word, the first word after a colon or a dash, and proper nouns.

 Dunne, C. (2000).
 Carl Jung: Wounded healer of the soul.
-New York, NY: Parabola Books.
+Parabola Books.

-VIII.
+IX.
 Examples of Common References

-Below are examples of APA format for references for the various types of sources commonly used for papers and theses at Pacifica.
-Included are specific sections on referencing Jung's Collected Works (see VIII.C.1, pp. 16-18) and electronic sources (see VIII.H, pp. 21-23).
+Below are examples of APA format for references for the various types of sources commonly used for papers at Pacifica.
+Included are specific sections on referencing Jung's Collected Works (see IX.C.1, pp. 16-19) and electronic sources (see IX.
+H, pp. 23-24).